eloj/superstrings/README.md

 In the case that the input strings are not all of equal length, a length table will be generated too.

 The order of the input to the algorithm matters, and some orderings will generate a shorter superstring than others.
-To this end it can be useful to use the `--shuffle` option and re-running the tool a couple of times.
+To this end it can be useful to use the `--shuffle` option and re-running the tool a couple of times, or use `--loops` with a small iteration count (10-100'ish).

 The `--sort` option will sort the input by frequency, which can reduce the textual size of the offset table.
 The `--mtf` options has a similar use-case.

+This tool is meant for small problems.
+It is written in Python, after all.

 ## Python Superstring Library API